1

 To thrive as a Director of Culinary Development, you need extensive culinary expertise, menu innovation experience, and a background in food service management, often supported by a culinary degree or equivalent professional certifications.
 Familiarity with recipe management software, food costing tools, and industry-standard kitchen equipment is essential.
 Strong leadership, creativity, and excellent communication skills help drive team performance and foster collaboration across departments.
 These skills are vital for developing successful culinary programs, ensuring operational efficiency, and maintaining a competitive edge in the food industry.

-How much does a culinary director make in the US?
+What does a culinary director do?

 What does a Director of Culinary Development do?